Masihdeveloper/Creating-Discord-Bot/README.md

 Then Upload the source of this repository along with your personal information for example: `botToken`, `prefix`, `voiceChannelId` and `rgbRoleId` in config.json

-Now enter the following command in your terminal to run and processing your file and wait for response...
+Finallly enter the following command in your terminal to run /executing your file and wait for response in the console log...
 ```
 node .
 ```